Grammar: B1 - ✨ Grammar Essentials: 🧩 Parts of Speech & 🏗️ Sentence Structure - Lesson 6: Order of Multiple Adjectives before a noun

 The Royal Order of Adjectives

-This is the general order that most adjectives follow.
-Don't worry, you will almost never use all of them at once!
-Using two or three is most common.
+You will almost never use all of these categories at once!
+Using two or three is very common.

 Examples in Action

-When you use more than one adjective, we usually separate them with a comma ( , ).
-However, we do not put a comma between the final adjective and the noun.
+When you use two or more adjectives from the same category, or to create a nice rhythm, you can separate them with a comma ( , ).
+However, you do not put a comma between the final adjective and the noun.

 • It was a long, hot, tiring day.